-- Do you want to ride on paved surfaces only, or do you want to include light terrain as well?
+- Do you want to ride on paved surfaces only, or do you want to include light terrain too?

-- Are you performance-oriented, or do you want the enjoy casual road rides?
+- Are you performance-oriented, or do you want the enjoy casual rides?

 Endurance Road Bikes

 On the other hand, a more upright position is less aerodynamic and slower.
-But, it doesn’t mean you can’t use endurance road bikes for racing.
-I met plenty of amateur road cyclists in hobby races who prefer comfort over speed.
+But it doesn’t mean you can’t use endurance road bikes for racing.
+I met many amateur road cyclists in hobby races who prefer comfort over speed.